 My mission, as an art writer and as an art teacher, is to dive into this complexity, unravel it, and make it accessible to students and to laypeople.
 For instance, to say that Chagall’s rooster is a symbol is not just an oversimplification, it’s factually incorrect, and I would be doing a great disservice.
 Art is no fast-food: it’s meant to be consumed slowly, with the senses but also with the mind, like a good meal or a nice glass of wine.

-Honestly, I wasn’t quite sure anymore; nowadays we talk about “symbols,” “symbolize,” “represent” a whole lot and with very different meanings.
+Honestly, it’s hard to say at this point; we talk about “symbols,” “symbolize,” “represent” a whole lot and with very different meanings.

-So, by definition, a symbol is a mark or a character used as a conventional representation of an object, function or process.
+By definition, a symbol it’s a mark or a character used as a conventional representation of an object, function, or process.
 Simply speaking, a symbol is used as a stand-in for a more broad, general, idea.

 The tricky thing with symbols though, it’s that to keep their representative potential, they need to convey the same meaning at least within a given population, epoch, culture or geographic area.
 In other words, for an image to be a symbol, multiple people have to interpret it the same way even when placed in different contexts.

-Additionally, the relationship between symbol and meaning (or signifier and signified for anybody familiar with semiotics) is most times a two ways path: the dove is a symbol of peace and peace can be represented with a dove.
-To believe that bride=Bella, rooster=Chagall, fiddler=jewish culture, is not just wrong, it’s also incredibly limiting to the depth of Chagall’s universe.
+Moreover, the relationship between symbol and meaning is often a two ways path: the dove is a symbol of peace and peace can be represented with a dove.
+To believe that bride=Bella, rooster=Chagall, fiddler=jewish culture, is not just misleading, it’s also incredibly limiting to the depth of Chagall’s universe.

 Earlier I mentioned the rooster that appears in almost all of his paintings.
-It is correctly said to be a representation of the artist himself: not a symbol, but more like an avatar, an expedient for the painter to be part of the scene without it being a self-portrait.
+It is correctly said to be a representation of the artist himself: not a symbol, but more like an avatar or alter ego, an expedient for the painter to be part of the scene without it being a self-portrait.
 Picasso used a very similar trick in his paintings by identifying with the Minotaur’s character.

 Chagall’s paintings may look like they came from a dream, but there is nothing oneiric about them.
-Even if sometimes considered the father of Surrealism, he refused any association with it, as he never shared any interest for subconscious or automatic art.
-For Chagall, his craft was a very deliberate action, there was nothing “casual” about painting.
+Even though he’s sometimes considered the grand-father of Surrealism, he refused any association with it, as he never shared any interest in subconscious or automatic art.
+For For Chagall, his craft was a very deliberate action; there was nothing “casual” about painting.